 The waterline is an imaginary line that separates the submerged part of the hull from the part that is out of the water.
-The angle of entrance is the angle between the center line of the hull and the tangent to the design waterline on the ship's front perpendicular.
+The angle of entrance is the

 Performing the analysis at the angle of entrance is a useful tool to identify important characteristics of the boat.

 To exemplify its use, we will analyze the behavior of the variation of the angle of entrance of a prototype boat with hydroconic shapes.
-This boat has 27.18 meters of floating length and generates a light displacement of 218.5 tons.
-For this example the boat has a 37.6° angle of entrance at the waterline.
+This boat has 27.18

 It is necessary to generate a comparative table of the brake power at different angles of entrance and different speeds.
-For this example we will use speeds from 4 knots to 13 knots.
-In the elaboration of the table two study parameters are used:
+For this example we will use speeds from

-1. Froude relation: Which is a dimensionless number that in fluid mechanics is used to determine the resistance to displacement of a body partially submerged in water and allows the comparison of bodies of different sizes.
-This relationship is given by the following formula:
+1. Froude relation: Which is a dimensionless number that in fluid mechanics is used to determine the resistance to displacement of a body partially

 Where:

-m/s=meters per second
+V=Velocity g=gravity L=Lenght m=meters m/s=meters per second Kt=Knots

 2. BHP / Displacement ratio for each angle of entrance under consideration, where BHP is the propulsion power of the boat.